-The First Year Teacher program is a self-paced professional development course for novice teachers developed by Reading Rockets.
+Reading 101 is a self-paced professional development course for novice teachers developed by Reading Rockets.
 The 10 modules include video segments featuring teachers using effective strategies for teaching core reading skills including phonemic awareness, phonics, speech sounds, and text comprehension.
 This is a great refresher program for experienced teachers, too!

 The 90-minute reading block

 Research shows that students need at least 90 minutes of uninterrupted reading instruction per day in order for sufficient student reading development.
 Here's a chart that shows how to set up an effective 90-minute reading block.

 Every child deserves excellent reading teachers — they make a profound difference in children's reading achievement and motivation to read.

 Advice for new teachers followed by answers to your questions.

 September Thoughts: Reflections on a New School Year